D-Pagey/100-days-of-code/log.md

 **Today's Progress:** Finished the Weather App project!

 **Thoughts:** Had a really good coding session today, probably the longest time I've spent coding in one day.
 I've done 5x Intermediate challenges on FCC and finished the weather app project.
-Overall I'm feeling a lot more confident with all areas on coding and I'm so glad I've decided to do this challenge.
-I have learnt so much doing this project in all areas of creating a project in terms of both tech and non-tech.
+Overall I'm feeling a lot more confident in quite a few aspects of coding and I'm so glad I've decided to do this challenge.
+I have learnt so much from working on this project both technically and personally.
 I'm full of confidence and just want to get started on the next project :)

 **Link to work:** [CodePen: Local Weather App](https://codepen.io/Pagey/pen/GMgrwM)